 If you struggle with cooler temperatures or simply feeling always cold, there are a number of potential underlying causes.

-Raynaud’s Phenomenon, anemia, hyperthyroidism, and even certain lifestyle factors can all contribute to always feeling chilly.
+Raynaud’s Phenomenon, anemia, hypothyroidism, and even certain lifestyle factors can all contribute to always feeling chilly.

 Always cold because of Raynaud’s Phenomenon